giahuy2201/www.suunhuy.com/_posts/2025-01-20-explore-my-deco-x50-firmware.md

 Keep in mind that I renamed, populated and skipped many time consuming referencing back and forth to get to these function.
 In short, function `dec_file_entry_prv` and `dec_file_entry` from the code I shown above in `config.loadConfigToFiles` are basically calling openssl under the hood with a key generated from some seed with a hardcoded secret and iv in this `crypto.lua` bytecode.The difference between the two functions `dec_file_entry` don't use the seed `gid` from this `group-info` file while `dec_file_entry_prv` does.

 Putting all together, we got two nicely looking commands that will generate a key and decrypt your `user-config` and `device-config` without emulating arm using qemu like I did the first time to test out running `enc_file_entry_prv` from lua interactive shell.
-Also if you were to emulate arm and chroot into our extracted rootfs, I learned it from [this post skowronski.tech](https://skowronski.tech/2021/02/hacking-into-tp-link-archer-c6-shell-access-without-physical-disassembly/), but the method didn't work for me since these new Deco took away more of our control by not even allowing exporting backup file
+Also if you were to emulate arm and chroot into our extracted rootfs, I learned it from [this post by skowronski.tech](https://skowronski.tech/2021/02/hacking-into-tp-link-archer-c6-shell-access-without-physical-disassembly/), but the method didn't work for me since these new Deco took away more of our control by not even allowing exporting backup file

 ```bash
 # generate key from seed